EduBeghe/php-task/README.md

 * Use a simple PHP script to solve whats requested

 # Acceptance Criteria:
 * If i looked up the address for the line with ID 5.
-We would like to collect the data circling in red.
+We would like to collect the popular times the US Social Security Administration Office on that location